material-components/material-components-web/packages/mdc-list/README.md

 [Listbox](https://www.w3.org/TR/wai-aria-practices-1.1/#Listbox).
 This includes overriding the default tab behavior within the list component.
 You should not add `tabindex` to any of the `li` elements in a list.

-As the user navigates through the list, any `button`, and `a` elements within the list will receive `tabindex="-1"` when the list item is not focused.
+As the user navigates through the list, any `button` and `a` elements within the list will receive `tabindex="-1"` when the list item is not focused.
 When the list item receives focus, the aforementioned elements will receive `tabIndex="0"`.
 This allows for the user to tab through list item elements and then tab to the first element after the list.
 The `Arrow`, `Home`, and `End` keys should be used for navigating internal list elements.
 If